A rocky marriage of eComm brands & performance marketing

 As we head into peak shopping season, remember that your performance partner is there to help, not to shoulder all of the responsibility alone.

-As discussed in our recent podcast, a performance dip isn’t always due to flaws in your ad strategy; sometimes, it’s the result of operational or market factors.
-Building a strong, trust-based relationship with your marketing team can be the best defence against both silent and loud killers of performance.
+A performance dip isn’t always due to flaws in your ad strategy; sometimes, it’s the result of other channels, operational or market factors.
+Building a strong, trust-based relationship with your marketing team is the best way to deliver results and not fall prey to avoidable performance killers.